The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 \begin{corollary}[Adian, \tc{1960}] Let $M = \pres{Mon}{A}{w=1}$.
 Then the word problem and divisibility problems for $M$ is decidable. \end{corollary}

 Adian also proves certain undecidability results for $\ell$-homogeneous special monoids.
 In particular, he proves that for every $\ell > 3$, there exists an $\ell$-homogeneous special monoid with undecidable word problem.
 Note that in the case $\ell=2$, the word problem is trivially decidable, as every $2$-homogeneous group is a free product of finitely many cyclic groups (cf. \cite[III.\S5,~Theorem~11]{Adian1966}).
 The subgroup $U(M)$ of a monoid $M$ consisting of all invertible elements of $M$ is called the \textit{group of units} of $M$.
-When giving the full proofs in his monograph, Adian also proves (see \cite[III.\S4,~Theorem~8]{Adian1966}) that the group of units of an $\ell$-homogeneous $k$-relation special monoid $M$ is isomorphic with an $\ell$-homogeneous $k$-relator group.
+When giving the full proofs in his monograph, Adian also proves (see \cite[III.\S4,~Theorem~8]{Adian1966}) that the group of units of an $\ell$-homogeneous $k$-relation special monoid $M$ is isomorphic with an $\ell$-homogeneous $k$-relator group, and that the word and divisibility problems for $M$ reduce to the word problem for $U(M)$ (though this latter reduction is not in general constructive).
 In particular, this gives the following beautiful result.

 \begin{theorem}[Adian, \tc{1966}] Let $M = \pres{Mon}{A}{w=1}$.
 Then the group of units $U(M)$ of $M$ is a one-relator group. \end{theorem}